subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 This viewpoint closely parallels David Marr's influential distinction between **computational**, **algorithmic**, and **implementation** levels of analysis.
 Marr argued that understanding a cognitive system requires answering three separate questions: *What computation is being performed?
 How is that computation carried out?
 And how is it physically implemented?* Importantly, the computational and algorithmic levels can often be understood without first identifying the underlying biological hardware.
 The perspective developed here suggests that modern generative AI provides a new family of computational and algorithmic models for cognition, while leaving open the question of their biological realization.
 Effective energy landscapes provide one possible mathematical language for expressing these higher levels of description.

 An intriguing connection also exists with the renormalization group (RG) methods of statistical physics.
 Renormalization provides a systematic procedure for constructing successive effective theories by integrating out microscopic degrees of freedom while preserving the large-scale dynamics of the system.
 Although the present work does not develop such a mathematical framework, the hierarchy of effective models proposed here—ranging from latent cognitive states (LEPP), to perceptual dynamics (DEPP), to language dynamics (LLMs)—suggests that cognition may likewise admit multiple effective descriptions at different levels of abstraction.
-Whether these descriptions can be related through transformations analogous to renormalization remains an open question.
+Whether LEPP, DEPP, and language models are related by mathematically well-defined coarse-graining transformations remains entirely open.

 The ideas developed throughout this paper suggest several open problems for future research.